Convict Cichlid Care – A Complete Guide

 Convict cichlid fish have a tendency to dig, making it vital to choose the right substrate.
 Something soft, like sand, will allow your fishy friends to dig away without getting scratched.

-When choosing between light and dark substrate, it all comes down to personal preference and your budget.
-In most cases, lighter substrates will be cheaper than darker options.
+When choosing between light and dark substrate, it all comes down to personal preference and your budget. lighter substrates will be cheaper than darker options.
 However, your beautiful fish will stand out even more against a dark substrate.

 Provide Hiding Places